ConnectEverything/nats-by-example/README.md

 The recommended way to get started is to browse the [website](https://natsbyexample.com) which provides nicer navigation and presentation for the example code in this repo.

-When you want to actually execute the example code, you need:
+When you want to actually execute the example code, you need to:

-1. Clone this repository.
-2. Download the [nbe](https://github.com/ConnectEverything/nats-by-example/releases) CLI, extract binary to the root of the cloned repository.
-Currently, the nbe CLI needs [Docker](https://docs.docker.com/) and [Compose](https://docs.docker.com/compose/) (v2+) to work.
+**Pre-requisite requirement:** currently the nbe CLI needs [Docker](https://docs.docker.com/) and [Compose](https://docs.docker.com/compose/) (v2+) to work.
 It runs a set of containers hosting the CLI client and the NATS server.
 Other container runtimes would be considered if requested (such as [Podman](https://podman.io/)).
-4. Install [Docker](https://docs.docker.com/) and [Compose](https://docs.docker.com/compose/) (if you do not have them installed).
+Install [Docker](https://docs.docker.com/) and [Compose](https://docs.docker.com/compose/) (if you do not have them installed).
-Make sure that docker is installed and up, with command:
+Make sure that `docker` is installed and up, with command:
 ```sh
 $ sudo systemctl start docker
 ```
+1. Clone this repository.
+2. Download the [nbe](https://github.com/ConnectEverything/nats-by-example/releases) CLI and extract the binary to the root of the cloned repository.
-5. Run the command with an example you want to try at the root of the repo:
+3. Run the command with an example you want to try at the root of the repo:
 ```sh
 $ nbe run messaging/pub-sub/cli
 ```
 This will run the NATS CLI implementation of the [core publish-subscribe example](https://natsbyexample.com/examples/messaging/pub-sub/cli/) in a set of containers.

 If everything is ok, you will see this output in console (timestamp will be different):